Also Known as

 Start with a peeled or unpeeled apple, as desired.
 Take a sharp knife and slice the apple from the top to remove the stem.
 Then cut it into half from the centre.
 Cut the half portion into another half and remove the seeds from centre.
 Chop the segments into small pieces approximately ¼ inch in diameter.
 If the recipe calls for the apple to be "roughly chopped," make the pieces slightly larger.

 Apple corer is used to extract the core from the apple without cutting the apple into sections and then individually cutting out each part of the core.
 This tool has a circular cutting edge that is forced down into the apple, allowing the apple to remain whole so it can then be easily sliced into sections for eating it out of hand or baking it whole with the outer skin intact.

 Use a grater to grate the apple thinly or thickly as required by the recipe.
+You can use peeled or unpeeled apple as per the recipe requirement.
 Thinly grated apples can be added to beverage, while thickly grated ones can go into salads.

 Scoop out the top and bottom stems of the apple using a lemon baller.
 Peel the apple, if you would like.
 Then, cut the apple in half.
 Slice using a sharp knife by cutting vertically across the cutting board.
 Slice the apple thinly or thickly as per the recipe requirement.
 Sliced apples are often used to garnish apple pies, apple crumble or stewed apples.

 • Look for well coloured apples that are firm, with a fresh (not musty) fragrance.